Preamble

 Arguments/Parameters:

---i-table: takes in a FeatureTable[Frequency] artifact such as an ASV or OTU table (same as input to decontam-identify)
+--i-table: Takes in a FeatureTable[Frequency] artifact such as an ASV or OTU table (same as input to decontam-identify)

---i-rep-seqs: this takes in a FeatureData[Sequence] artifact, which is the artifact generated from uploading a .fasta file into a qiime environment.
+--i-rep-seqs: This takes in a FeatureData[Sequence] artifact, which is the artifact generated from uploading a .fasta file into a qiime environment.

---p-threshold: this is the threshold at and below which features are designated as contaminants.
+--p-threshold: This is the threshold at and below which features are designated as contaminants.

 --p-weighted / --p-no-weighted: These are the two options which explicitly indicate whether to weigh the histogram in the .qzv file by the read abundance. --p-wegihted indicates that the histogram will be weighted while --p-no-weighted will produce a histogram of the features instead of reads at each decontam score bin.

 --p-bin-size: This indicates what the bin size of the histogram in the .qzv output should be.
-It is recommend that the bin size be 0.05 for visualization of Decontam Score bimodal distribution.
+It is recommend that the bin size be 0.05 for visualization of decontam score bimodal distribution.

 --o-visualization: The output .qzv file from the the action that can be visualized on the qiime serves which can be found here